mobytoby/aws-ramp/cloudformation/README.md

 ## Creating the Stack

+Before creating, ensure thet all CF Templates (aside from master.yaml) are in an S3 bucket in which you have access.
+Does not have to be public access, but the user running the CLI command below must at least have read access.

+Once the cf templates are uploaded, ensure

 Using the AWS CLI, execute the following command:

 `aws cloudformation create-stack --capabilities CAPABILITY_NAMED_IAM --template-body file://master.yaml --stack-name mystackname`